CPSECapstone/Turtle/README.md

 **Components**
     Box {
-        color : this sets the color of the box;
-        height : specifies the height of the box in pixels;
-        width : specifies the widith of the box in pixels;
+        color : this sets the color of the box height : specifies the height of the box in pixels width : specifies the widith of the box in pixels }
-    }

     Text Field {